The difference between the web of a few years ago and the web today is Social Media.

 Social Media is basically communication online.
 That doesn’t sound too complicated, huh?
 But for many beginners, it can be.
 There are many different forms of Social Media… many different ways of communicating online.

 Getting involved in Social Media can be intimidating.
 So much so that you might not know where to even begin.
-There is Facebook, Twitter, Linkedin, Google Plus, Digg.
+There is Facebook, Twitter and Linkedin to start with.
 There are blogs, forums, wikis, photo sharing, vlogging (video blogging), and others.

 They are all different, so which do you devote your time to?